 Jeremy was kind enough to let me use his CV as an example.
-PLEASE if you have any pointers for Jeremy post a comment so he has a fighting chance at getting a job.
-This is for a UK entry level commercial archaeology position but some of it is applicable to other jobs.
+This is for a United Kingdom entry level commercial archaeology position but some of it is applicable to other jobs.
 Here was his original CV-

 It is not a bad CV/resume.
 Jeremy has some things going for him.
 He has some archaeology and volunteering experience.
 Also, he has held a job before.
 I am still truly amazed how many people leave university never having worked a day in their life.
 There are also several problems with it.
 Here is some advice I gave him that is applicable to anyone just starting out in archaeology.

 - I asked if he had a drivers license and if so put it first.
 NOTE this is for a UK diggers job and a drivers license is key to getting a job.
 It will vary from place to place and country to country but find out what is the number one thing people look for on a resume for a job and put that first.
 That means no degrees.
 Very few jobs hire people based on degrees but you still need them, more on that below.

 - A CSCS health and safety card will also help you get an entry level job in UK commercial archaeology.
 More info at the CSCS website.
 Why do you need the card?
 Well you need one to work on construction sites and most commercial archaeology occurs on construction sites.
 Jeremy didn’t have a card but he is going to get one.

 - Pages- no more than two and if possible try to get your most important information on the first page.
 People spend about 15-30 seconds looking at resumes which means they only make it to the second page if they like what they see on the first.

 - Next, I said to put and expand excavation experience e.g. this is were one explains what archaeology skills them have.
 I would recommend instead of saying 6 weeks say June-Aug.
 20xx it gives more details.
 Also, put any relevant experience even if it is volunteering.